rontarrant/gtkDcoding/docs/_posts/2020-03-23-0105-dlang-ui-snippets-i.md

 </div>
 <!-- end of snippet for second (2nd) occurrence of application and terminal screen shots on a single page -->

-Detecting the user’s OS—something that’s definitely not expected to change while the application is running—is a quintessential example of the *Singleton* at work.
+Detecting the user’s OS—something that’s not expected to change while the application is running—is a perfect example of *Singleton* use.

 How we get from the generic example to this specific one comes down to this:

-- add a `string` property in the preamble to store the OS type,
+- add a string property to store the OS type,
-- add code to the constructor that detects and stores the OS type, and
+- supply code to the constructor that does the detection and store the results, and
-- because `getInstance()` is really just for testing purposes, replace it with `getOS()`.
+- replace `getInstance()` with something more appropriate like `getOS()`.

-It’s also a good idea to rename the *Singleton* to reflect what we’re dealing with.
-(Don't forget to edit all those places in the code where we refer to it by name.)
+It’s also a good idea to rename the *Singleton* to reflect what we’re dealing with and that means editing all those places in the code where we refer to it by name.

-So, all that boils down to:
+In this case, we:

-- change the name from `DSingleton` to `S_DetectedOS` (I'm here using the leading ‘S’ as a naming convention to indicate this is a *Singleton* class/object),
+- change the name from `DSingleton` to `S_DetectedOS` (the ‘S’ indicates *Singleton*), editing all references throughout the code, and
-- edit all references to `DSingleton` throughout the code to reflect the name change,
-- add the property string `_os_type`, and
+- add the property string `_os_type`.

-- rewrite the constructor to set this new variable:
+The constructor becomes:

 ```d
 this()